agile-learning-institute/mentorHub/README.md

-# The Institute Platform
+# The mentorHub Platform

+mentorHub is a cloud platform that support our operations, and serve the needs of members, mentors, partners, and donors.
+This platform is here to give apprentices real-world experience working in a modern computing environment, and exposure to a full design-build-run SDLC with QA controls, and CI/CD Automations.

-The Institute Platform is made up of a collection of microservices, and supports the operations of the institute.
-These services are designed, built, and run by our members to support our operations.
-See [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all&sort=name) for a list of active repositories.
+mentorHub is comprised of a collection of microservices that fall along bounded domains.
+See [here](https://github.com/orgs/agile-learning-institute/repositories?q=mentorhub&type=all&sort=name) for a list of repositories.

+## Running Locally

+Instructions on how to [run components locally](./docker-compose/README.md)

 ## Design Specifications

-See [here](./specifications/README.md) for the Institute Platform Design specifications
+Feature Roadmap can be found in the [Design specifications](./specifications/ROADMAP.md)

+## System Backlog

+Information on functional sprints is in the [System Backlog](./specifications/BACKLOG.md)

-## Running Locally
+## CI/CD Information

-See [here](./docker-compose/README.md) for instructions on how to run components locally
+Information on [CI/CD Automation](./specifications/CICD.md) and runbooks

 ## Team